anumhub/Selenium-with-Python-Project/README.md

-# Selenium with Python – Rahul Shetty Udemy Project 🚀
+# Selenium with Python – E-Commerce Project 🚀

-A sample test automation framework built using Selenium WebDriver and Python, based on Rahul Shetty’s Udemy course content.
-The project demonstrates Page Object Model (POM), utility modules, test data handling, reporting, and configuration management.
+A sample test automation framework built using Selenium WebDriver and Python( pytest is a test runner) The project demonstrates Page Object Model (POM), utility modules, test data handling, reporting, and configuration management.

 ---